zikula-modules/Mediashare/docs/readme.txt

 To 3.4.2
 * Do a normal upgrade
-* Try to create a new album - if it fails with the message "calling mediashareUpdateNestedSetValues() failed" then you probably have MySQL version 4.x - and Mediashare works best with MySQL 5.x.
-To fix this, open file pneditapi.php and search for "MySQL switch" and then change (true) to (false).
+* If you are using MySQL 5.x then open the file pneditapi.php and search for "MySQL switch" and then change (false) to (true).
+This will improve performance of album creation by using stored procedures instead of PHP for nested set values calculation.

 From 2.1.1 to 2.1.2
 * Do a normal Zikula module upgrade.